 Add any fields you like – like ‘first name’, ‘last name’, and a ‘checkbox’ for terms and conditions.

-You can still collect and/or send your leads to your marketing software like MailChimp, Google Sheets, etc.
+And don’t worry, you can still use Riddle for lead generation – and collect and/or send your quiz leads to your marketing software like MailChimp, Google Sheets, etc. in addition to using our leaderboards.

 Step 3: Create a leaderboard in WordPress